Welsh Labour: As an all Wales unit (from 1947)

 In 1947, an all Wales unit was formed within the Labour Party for the first time with the merger of South Wales Regional Council of Labour and the constituency parties of north and mid Wales.
 This change was based on the Labour Party's support for central planning in the Welsh economy and was not at that stage any kind of endorsement of the idea of devolution.

 Labour expanded its dominance of Welsh politics in the early 1950s, extending its influence in rural and Welsh speaking areas beyond its traditional industrial heartlands.
 Though Labour went into opposition after 1951, the Labour Party in Wales polled over 50 per cent of the popular vote at each general election, winning seemingly impregnable majorities in the valleys of south Wales.
 Aneurin Bevan, for example, was routinely returned for Ebbw Vale with 80 per cent of the vote.
 The pattern was similar in some 15 other seats in the region.
 Through its actions in local government and proposals for central government the Labour Party in Wales was perceived to be a modernising party committed to investing in infrastructure and serious about providing jobs and improving public services.

-In the 1964 general election, the Labour Party in Wales polled some 58 per cent of the Welsh vote and won 28 seats.
+In the 1964 general election, the Labour Party in Wales polled some 58% of the Welsh vote and won 28 of the 36 seats.
 The Wilson government gave the Labour Party in Wales the chance to enact its promise (following the Conservative government's appointment of a Minister of Welsh Affairs in the mid-1950s) to create the post of Secretary of State for Wales and a Welsh Office.
 At the 1966 United Kingdom general election, Labour's support in Wales reached a peak, winning 61% of the vote and all but four of Wales's 36 parliamentary constituencies.